disclosetv/component-test/README.md

 # component-test
 Just a test component for discourse.
+Hello world.